 Pin Other People’s Content

 Start following similar people within your niche and repin their content when it interests you.
-Saving other content besides your own will help you fill-up the boards you created and can also bring more traffic.
+Saving other content besides your own will help you fill-up the boards you created.
 This will ensure you have plenty of content so you can stay consistent on Pinterest!

 When you’re on Tailwind, some of the tribes have a rule where you have to pin someone else’s content whenever you upload yours.
 There’s nothing wrong with supporting others and it won’t take away from the hard work you’re putting in to promote your pins!
 If anything, those same people will start engaging back with you and save your content for their audience to see!